 - Home value increase over the past 5 years: 36%2

 Many parts of Los Angeles now fall into Opportunity Zones.
 Downtown Los Angeles and the LA Arts District, plus the surrounding areas directly south and east make up the largest contiguous section of Opportunity Zones in the city.
 Between May 2013 and May 2018, Downtown Los Angeles home prices kept pace with Los Angeles levels overall with a nearly 32% increase in prices.
 Downtown Los Angeles is undergoing a revival and attracting new residents and businesses.
 Several new apartment buildings with 150+ units and hotels are set to open in 2018 alone.
 A 125,000 square-foot shopping center and office complex, At Mateo, opened in 2018 in the Arts District of Downtown Los Angeles, and Spotify and Soylent are planning on opening offices in the new building.

 Los Angeles Opportunity Zones aren’t limited to Downtown.
 West of Downtown Los Angeles, multiple emerging neighborhoods along the 10 Freeway have received Opportunity Zone designation as well.
 These areas are attractive not only because they have easy access to the 10 Freeway, but also with the extension of the Expo line from Downtown Los Angeles to Santa Monica, they are more connected to the city and convenient than ever.
 With the addition and extension of more Metro lines across the city, these areas will become increasingly accessible and in demand.

-Further South, housing is more affordable than in many other parts of the city, and has access to several freeways.
+Further south, housing is more affordable than in many other parts of the city, and these areas also have access to several freeways.
 Now that many areas of South Los Angeles fall into Opportunity Zones, entrepreneurs and builders have even greater incentives to develop more housing and local amenities in these emerging neighborhoods.

 Fundrise has invested or committed approximately $100 million in neighborhoods in and along the areas now designated as Opportunity Zones in Los Angeles.
 We have long been believers in investing in high-growth-potential neighborhoods that now define many Opportunity Zone throughout the nation.